ericbjames/Data_Engineering_Learns/L1_Activity_Naming Conventions.md

 L1_Practicing Naming Conventions

 ## Lesson Context
-Creating good naming conventions makes your work last while also allowing others to quickly be able to understand functionality without having to dive into line by line code.
+Creating good naming conventions makes your work last while also allowing others to quickly step in and understand functionality.

-## How to learn
+I don't think depending on ChatGPT to solve all your problems is beneficial longterm.
+Instead, I am testing out having it create me activities that force me to think through solutions.

-Depending on ChatGPT to solve your problems only makes you dependent on it in the future.
-I want to improve my creative thinking and speed so I asked ChatGPT to give me potential scenarios for the following:
+I need to get better at quick and high-quality naming schemes so I asked ChatGPT to give me potential scenarios for the following:
 - Db's
 - Tables
 - Columns
 - Views
 - Variables

+I am gonna do three rounds:
+Round 1: Speed through all of them spending max 1 minute on each and create the first name that I can think of.
+Perfection is not the goal but speed is.

+Round 2: Research best practices online and spend time coming up with what I would do in a company with the context given.

+Round 3: Compare with what ChatGPT generated (not that this is neccessarily the most optimal but it will help to see the difference.)

 ## Best practices collected from Research
 Copied from [this post](https://community.databricks.com/t5/data-engineering/database-objects-naming-convention-for-bronze-silver-and-gold/td-p/6150)